Ultimate Garage Security Guide: How to Protect Motorcycles, Bicycles & Tools in Your Garage

 - Install a high-security ground anchor

-- Reinforce side doors, hinges and frames
+- Reinforce any side doors, hinges and frames

 - Add lighting and alarms